thanos-io/thanos/docs/components/receive.md

 ## Active Series Limiting

-Thanos Receive, in Router mode, supports limiting tenant active series, to maintain stability of the system.
+Thanos Receive, in Router or RouterIngestor mode, supports limiting tenant active or HEAD series, to maintain stability of the system.
 It uses any Prometheus Query API compatible meta-monitoring solution to get the current number of active series, and compares that with a configured limit, before ingesting any tenant's remote write request.
 In case a tenant has gone above the limit, their remote write requests are failed fully.

-This can used by specifying the following flags,
+Meta-monitoring in this context refers to an external monitoring system scraping all Thanos Receive instances and exposing them in an API compatible with the Prometheus Query API.

+To use the feature, one should specify the following flags:
-- `--receive.per-tenant-limit`: Specifies the total number of active series for any tenant, across all replicas (including data replication), allowed by Thanos Receive.
+- `--receive.tenant-limits.max-head-series`: Specifies the total number of active or HEAD series for any tenant, across all replicas (including data replication), allowed by Thanos Receive.
-- `--receive.limit-meta-monitoring.url`: Specifies Prometheus Query API compatible meta-monitoring endpoint.
+- `--receive.tenant-limits.meta-monitoring-url`: Specifies Prometheus Query API compatible meta-monitoring endpoint.
-- `--receive.limit-meta-monitoring.query`: Optional flag to specify PromQL query to execute against meta-monitoring.
+- `--receive.tenant-limits.meta-monitoring-query`: Optional flag to specify PromQL query to execute against meta-monitoring.
-- `receive.limit-meta-monitoring.http-client`: Optional YAML file/string specifying HTTP client config for meta-monitoring.
+- `--receive.tenant-limits.meta-monitoring-client`: Optional YAML file/string specifying HTTP client config for meta-monitoring.

 NOTE:
 - It is possible that Receive ingests more active series than the specified limit, as it relies on meta-monitoring, which may not have the latest data for current number of active series of a tenant at all times.
-- Thanos Receive performs best-effort limting.
+- Thanos Receive performs best-effort limiting.
 In case meta-monitoring is down/unreachable, Thanos Receive will not impose limits.

 ## Flags